A penalty barrier framework for nonconvex constrained optimization: Numerical experiments

 A strictly feasible starting point ${\x}^0$ is generated by sampling a uniform distribution over $[0,3]^n$ and projecting onto $\dom g = \set{\x\in\R^n}[\|\x\| = 1]$.
-This property is necessary for \ipprox{} but not for \pippo{}.
-We will test \pippo{} also with arbitrary initialization, in which case ${\x}^0$ is generated by sampling a uniform distribution over $[-3,3]^n$ and then projectin onto $\dom g$.
+This property is necessary for \ipprox{} but not for the other solvers.
+We will test \pippo{}, \ipopt{} and \alps{} also with arbitrary initialization, in which case ${\x}^0$ is generated by sampling a uniform distribution over $[-3,3]^n$ and then projecting onto $\dom g$.
+Furthermore, since \ipprox{} requires a nonnegative-valued barrier function \cite[Ass.
+2]{demarchi2024interior}, its variant with log barrier is not included in these tests.
+Finally, \ipopt{} tackles \eqref{eq:nonneg_pca} encoded with the nonlinear equality constraint $\sum_{i=1}^n \x_i^2 = 1$ and simple lower bounds on $\x$.